Fast hardware-aware matrix-free algorithm for higher-order finite-element discretized matrix multivector products on distributed systems: Performance Benchmarks

 The \texttt{compute} kernel (\cref{lst:gpuker}) is launched with a 2-D grid of $E_t \times n_b$ thread blocks, each with a 2-D block of $n_{t_x}= b$ threads in the x-direction and $n_{t_y} = \texttt{warpSize}\times\alpha$ threads in the y-direction where \texttt{warpSize} = $32$ for NVIDIA GPUs and $\alpha$ is a tunable parameter.
-The optimal values for batch size $b$ and $\alpha$ are determined for each \texttt{FEOrder} through benchmarking for various values within limits allowed by the GPU hardware.
-For example, V100 GPUs have a default limit of shared memory as 48 $kB$, and this can be increased to a maximum of 96 $kB$ by the user.
-Hence, $b$ determines the portion of the available shared memory for the kernel to use.
-And the value of $\alpha$ is limited by both the maximum number of threads per thread block and the maximum number of registers per thread block.
-These in turn determine the values of $n_{t_x}$ and $n_{t_y}$ for the kernel launch for each \texttt{FEOrder}.
-Through sustained performance analysis we show the optimal values of $n_{t_x}$ and $n_{t_y}$.
-For \texttt{FEOrder} = 6: $b = 4, \alpha = 2$, for \texttt{FEOrder} = 7: $b = 5, \alpha = 2$, and for \texttt{FEOrder} = 8: $b = 4, \alpha = 4$.
+The optimal batchsize $b$ and parameter $\alpha$ are determined for each \texttt{FEOrder} by benchmarking for various values within the limits allowed by the GPU hardware.
+For instance, V100 GPUs have a default shared memory limit of 48 $kB$, which can be increased to a maximum of 96 $kB$ by the user.
+Hence, $b$ is limited by available shared memory.
+The value of $\alpha$ is limited by the maximum number of threads per thread block and the maximum number of registers per thread block.
+Furthermore, $n_{t_y}$ threads in each thread block are used to loop over an index of size $n_q^2$ (or $n_p^2$ or $n_pn_q$) which in turn affects the optimal values of $n_{t_y}$ to be used for each \texttt{FEOrder} (see \cref{lst:gpuCompute}).
+A sustained performance analysis is performed to obtain the optimal values of $n_{t_x}$ and $n_{t_y}$ (see \cref{fig:gpuBlockSizeMF}) and are tabulated in Table~\ref{tbl:batchsizeStudy}.
+We note that the subsequent GPU benchmarking studies in this section employ these tabulated optimal values.
+Furthermore, the above analysis (see \cref{fig:gpuBlockSizeMF}) indicates that our Multivector GPU Matrix-Free implementation achieves a sustained performance of $\sim$2.99 TFLOP/s on a single GPU involving 1024 vectors and $\sim$120k DoFs which is about 38\% of the peak performance of a NVIDIA\textsuperscript{ \textregistered} V100 GPU.

-These optimal values are used to conduct subsequent benchmarking studies.
-For the benchmark of the Helmholtz problem, we choose a uniform FE mesh such that the number of degrees of freedom for \texttt{FEOrder} = 6 and 8 is 389017 and \texttt{FEOrder} = 7 is 357911.
-We then evaluate the performance of our matrix-free implementation by performing a scaling study with the number of vectors ($n_v = 8, 16, 32, 64, 128, 256, 512, 1024$) and the number of GPUs ranging from 1 to 16 (\cref{fig:heatGPU}).
-This scaling study ranges from $\sim$24k DoFs per GPU to $\sim$390k DoFs per GPU for \texttt{FEOrder} = 6 and 8 and $\sim$22k DoFs per GPU to $\sim$360k DoFs per GPU for \texttt{FEOrder} = 7.
-We observe that for a large number of vectors like 1024, our implementation maintains an efficiency of $\sim$71-76\% for 4 GPUs and $\sim$22-26\% for 16 GPUs.
-For a single GPU, 1024 vectors case, matrix-free achieves $\sim$2.75 TFLOP/s which is about 33\% of the peak performance of a NVIDIA\textsuperscript{ \textregistered} V100 GPU.